Driving in Finland: Licences, Driving Schools, Rules & Vehicles

 Finnish Customs: www.tulli.fi > In English, Search vehicle taxation and Temporary Tax-free Use of Motor Vehicles in Finland

-Katsastus is required not only at regular intervals, but following technical changes to your vehicle or following importation of a vehicle to Finland.
-Vehicle inspection is administered by Trafi, but for a service provider in your area it's easiest to:
+Katsastus - vehicle inspection - must be carried out periodically to ensure the safety and condition of the vehicle.
+Roadworthiness tests are carried out at vehicle inspection centres.
+Cars do not need to be inspected until they are three years old, and inspections are carried out annually thereafter.
+Katsastus is also required following technical changes to your vehicle or following importation of a vehicle to Finland.
+Katsastus is administered by Trafi, but for a service provider in your area it's easiest to:

 - visit www.katsastushinnat.fi > Hae Asemia , enter your location in the Hae hintatietoja box